At least 134 Yemeni rebels have been killed in recent Marib-area strikes, according to the coalition.

 Yemen has been devastated by a seven-year conflict pitting Shiite rebels against the government, which is backed by a Saudi-led military alliance.

-In 2014, the rebels overran Sanaa, the country’s capital, roughly 120 kilometers (75 miles) west of Marib, triggering a Saudi-led intervention the following year to prop up the government.
+In 2014, the rebels overran Sanaa, the country’s capital, roughly 120 kilometers west of Marib, triggering a Saudi-led intervention the following year to back up the government.

 A vehicle bombing struck a convoy carrying the governor of Aden, the government’s transitional seat of authority, on Sunday, killing six persons.
 He made it through the attack.

-The Aden blast, according to Prime Minister Maeen Abdulmalek Saeed, was a “escalation” by the rebels.
+Prime Minister Maeen Abdulmalek Saeed told reporters in Cairo, “This is an escalation of bloodshed by Huthi militias… a hardline administration in Iran is driving the Huthis towards further violence.”

-“Huthi militias are escalating their aggression… Iran’s extreme leadership is pushing the Huthis toward further violence,” Saeed told reporters in Cairo.
+Riyadh accuses Iran of arming and supplying the Huthis with drones, while Tehran claims it only gives the rebels political support.

-Riyadh accuses Iran of arming and supplying the Huthis with drones, while Tehran claims it only gives political support to the rebels.
+Using drones and missiles, the Huthi terrorists have repeatedly attacked Saudi Arabia in cross-border strikes.

-Marib is strategically important for controlling Yemen’s north, as it sits at a crossroads between the southern and northern regions.
-Analysts believe that if it falls, the Huthis will be emboldened to march towards the government-controlled south.
+Tim Lenderking, the US ambassador to Yemen, launched a new peace effort on Friday.
 The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.